shantanu994/python-mini-projects/Typing Speed Test/README.md

 '''bash

-        python typing_speed_test.py
+        python typingspeedtest.py

 Follow the on screen instructions to start typing.

 ---

 # How it Works:
-# The app displays a random sentence for you to type.
+# It displays a random sentence for you to type.

 - It starts a timer when you begin typing and stops it when you're done.